“To breathe Paris is to preserve one’s soul.”

 - Lulu White Drinking Club.
 Did someone say, Absinthe Bar?
 This is one of the city’s best.
 Show up early to get a table, and to catch the live music.
 “Lulu White may be one of my absolute favorite absinthe bars in Paris!
 But you’ll want to show up early to ensure you’ve got a table or a good place to catch the live music!” – Rachael

 - Le Garde Robe.
 Because what’s Paris without wine?
+An evening at une cave à vin (wine bar) will delight your taste buds.
 This Les Halles mainstay is a local favourite among the best wine bars.
 Of course the selection of vinos is phenomenal, but it’s all about the guest experience.
 “One of my absolute favourite wine bars in Paris!
 Not only a phenomenal selection, but a fabulous staff that will explain each wine with such finesse you’ll have to be careful not to buy one of every bottle they have!” – Rachael

-What are the top five hidden gems to see and do in Paris?
+What are the best things to do in Paris?

 - Musée de Montmartre.
 Even Paris locals are in the dark on this one.
 It’s never busy and it’s an old Renoir studio, with all the history of the artists and cabarets of the area—plus it has a super cute garden. – Krystal